Route 66Walking Tour of Flagstaff, Arizona

 History by day, haunts by night.

-Walk Flagstaff's Route 66 history in the afternoon, then come back for the ghost tour after dark.
+Walk Flagstaff's Route 66 history at golden hour, then come back for the ghost tour after dark.

 Haunted history, pub crawls, mural tours, and more.
 Ten years of storytelling in three Arizona cities.